 Does this sound familiar?

 Well, you’re not alone.
-That’s why we’ve teamed up with Paycare Partners, PG Mutual, who have provided us with 11 Ideas for Tackling Stress, which you can share with your family and friends.
+That’s why we’ve teamed up with friends of Paycare, PG Mutual, who have provided us with 11 Ideas for Tackling Stress, which you can share with your family and friends.
 Let’s take a look!

 “You already know that stress is common, but research suggests that stress in the UK really has become an epidemic.
 The Mental Health Foundation conducted the largest known study of stress levels in the UK – incorporating 4,619 respondents.
 It found that 74% of people have felt so stressed they have been overwhelmed or unable to cope.
 That figure is shockingly high.